Genivia/ugrep/README.md

                   input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

+           --files, -%%
+                  Boolean file matching mode, the opposite of --lines.
+When combined with option --bool, matches a file if all Boolean conditions are satisfied.
+For example, --bool --files 'A B|C -D' matches a file if some lines match `A', and some lines match either `B' or `C', and no line matches `D'.
+See also options --and, --andnot, --not, --bool and --lines.
+The double short option -%% enables options --bool --files.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before searching.
 COMMANDS is a comma-separated list of `exts:command